 Similarly, people who have a claim to Jewish identity may have political goals which disregard the effects of their statements on Jews or the Jewish community.
 There are always people in every minority community who do this.

 Rajinder Singh, a Sikh schoolteacher, was the first non-white member to join the BNP in 2010 because he blamed Muslims for the murder of his father during the Partition of India in 1947.
-Does Mr Singh’s personal circumstances mean that the BNP was no longer white supremacist, or did his membership challenge the otherwise universal consensus of the Sikh community that the BNP is a racist organisation that was harmful to British Sikhs?
+Do Mr Singh’s personal circumstances mean that the BNP was no longer white supremacist, or did his membership challenge the otherwise universal consensus of the Sikh community that the BNP is a racist organisation that was harmful to British Sikhs?
 No.

 Similarly, just because someone identifies as Jewish does not mean that they may not engage in antisemitic discourse or promote antisemitic figures or ideas for their own personal reasons.